The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-In this subsection, we prove that Theorem~\ref{second-moment} can be reduced to bounding the second moment of $S(T, X)$.
-We reproduce the analogous deduction to the discussion in~\cite{CherubiniGuerreiro2018} for completeness.
-Our starting point is to invoke the explicit formula for $\Psi_{\Gamma}(X)$ (Lemma~\ref{Nakasuji}).
-By partial summation, the original sum over $|t_{j}| \leqslant T$ in~\eqref{explicit-formula} can be expressed as twice the real part of
+We aim to establish Theorem~\ref{second-moment} by bounding~the second moment of $S(T, X)$.
+It would be beneficial to reproduce an argument pursuant to the work~of Cherubini--Guerreiro~\cite{CherubiniGuerreiro2018}.
+To start with, we invoke Lemma~\ref{Nakasuji}.
+By partial summation, the spectral sum over $|t_{j}| \leq T$ in~\eqref{explicit-formula} can be expressed as twice the real part of